Appeals Division

 The Appeals Division handles all appellate litigation in these criminal and section 2255 cases, including the preparation of briefs and the presentation of oral argument in the Court of Appeals.
 In addition to defending the convictions obtained by the Office from attacks by criminal defendants, the Appeals Division also brings affirmative appeals to the Court of Appeals from rulings adverse to the United States, after consultation with the Solicitor General's Office and Criminal Division of the Department of Justice in Washington, D.C.
 Furthermore, members of the Appeals Division also give advice and consult on legal matters with the United States Attorney and other members of the Office.

 By having all criminal appeals handled by appellate specialists, the Appeals Division is a relatively unique institution among United States Attorney's Offices.
 The Appeals Division has had a long and successful history.
-Its members have included two judges of the Third Circuit and an Attorney General of New Jersey.
+Its members have included a Supreme Court Justice, a Third Circuit Judge, two District Court Judges and an Attorney General of New Jersey.

-The current members of the Appeals Division include its Chief, Mark E. Coyne, its Deputy Chief, Caroline A. Sadlowski, and five other Assistant United States Attorneys, who are located in our Newark and Camden offices.
+The current members of the Appeals Division include its Chief, Mark E. Coyne, and seven other Assistant United States Attorneys, who are located in our Newark and Camden offices.
 Unless otherwise notified, all correspondence in appeals in criminal and section 2255 cases should be sent to:

 Mark E. Coyne